ramsy0dev/pmole/README.md

 # Introduction

-Pmole is a library for reproducing data from a single file.
+Pmole is a library for compressing code bases into a single file.
-Pmole uses `.cm` file extension to create an "origin" file that will be used to reproduce the compressed data.
+Pmole uses `.pm` file extension to create an "origin" file that will be used to reproduce the code base data.

 > [!NOTE]
 > The project is still in early developement, right now, compressing a directory and decompressing it will result in data being lost.